jeffreysilver/slowcovid-lambdas/docs/dialog.md

 * **Each command results in one DynamoDB transaction that both updates the dialog state and writes a dialog event batch.** It’s a simple way to ensure that our state and our events are in sync.
 * **Drill content doesn’t change while the user is in the middle of a drill.** When a user starts a drill, we take a snapshot of the drill and store it in dialog state.
 That snapshot stays in the user’s dialog state until the drill is complete.
 So modifications to a drill’s content won’t lead to a jarring experience for users who are in the middle of that drill.

+## Unit tests

+The unit tests in [`test_engine.py`](../__tests__/stopcovid/dialog/test_engine.py) are a little hard to read, and there's definitely an opportunity to make them clearer.
+But the idea is that we're using them to validate that

+* given a starting dialog state
+* when a command is received
+* then the appropriate dialog events are produced

+Tests in [`test_events.py`](../__tests__/stopcovid/dialog/models/test_events.py) verify that each dialog event correctly updates dialog state.

 ## Components

 * 1 [lambda](../stopcovid/dialog/aws_lambdas/handle_command.py) that processes the Dialog Command Stream